Achieving Reliable Coordination of Residential Plug-in Electric Vehicle Charging: A Pilot Study: Introduction

 In this article, we report findings from the OptimizEV Project---a pilot study that tests a novel rate structure and technology for managed EV charging.
 As one of its primary objectives, OptimizEV seeks to maximize the charging flexibility procured from customers by offering them monetary incentives to delay the time required to charge their EVs.
 Each time a customer initiates a charging session, they are presented with a ``menu of deadlines'' that offers lower electricity prices the longer they’re willing to delay the time required to charge their EV.
 Using their smartphones, customers specify a desired state-of-charge and select a corresponding deadline by which their requested energy must be delivered.
 Given a collection of active charging requests, a smart-charging system dynamically adjusts the power being drawn by each participating EV in real time to minimize their collective impact on peak system load, while simultaneously ensuring that every customer’s car is charged up to the desired level by the requested deadline.
 Customers get their energy when they need it and the smart-charging system optimally coordinates the delivery of that energy to limit demand spikes.

-In 2019, 34 plug-in EV owners residing in Tompkins County, New York were recruited to participate in the OptimizEV Project on a voluntary first-come, first-served basis.\footnote{We refer the reader to Appendix \ref{sec:demo} for the demographic information of project participants.} A level 2 charging station with cellular communication and control capabilities was installed in the home of each project participant.
+In 2019, 34 plug-in EV owners residing in Tompkins County, New York were recruited to participate in the OptimizEV Project on a voluntary first-come, first-served basis.\footnote{Appendix \ref{sec:demo} provides demographic information that is representative of the participant population.} A level-2 charging station with cellular communication and control capabilities was installed in the home of each project participant.
 The project was divided into two phases: an initial two-month \emph{unmanaged charging phase} (Phase I) where baseline EV charging data was collected while project participants were exposed to the preexisting flat electricity rate between January 1, 2020 -- February 29, 2020.
 This was followed by a fifteen-month \emph{managed charging phase} (Phase II), between March 8, 2020 -- May 31, 2021, during which time all project participants were required to initiate charging sessions using the OptimizEV platform.
 Project participants were taught to use the OptimizEV platform during the transition week between Phase I and Phase II.

 During Phase I of the OptimizEV Project, the unmanaged charging patterns of project participants frequently resulted in a substantial increase in peak aggregate load.
 The user charging data collected over the course of this project also sheds light on several undesirable effects that TOU pricing may have on EV load patterns.
 We find that when many of the participating EV owners respond to the TOU price signal by delaying their charging until the start of the off-peak pricing period, the synchronization of EV power demand that results when many EVs start charging simultaneously induces new aggregate demand peaks in the middle of the night that are sometimes sharper and larger in magnitude than the unmanaged aggregate demand peaks that would have otherwise resulted in the absence of TOU rate-based incentives.
 This suggests that at increased EV penetration levels, passive load coordination mechanisms like TOU pricing will likely fail to attenuate the peak load associated with unmanaged charging, and may make matters worse.